melaniemohn/times-two/README.md

 # Times Two
-###A two-player version of the New York Times crossword.
+A two-player version of the New York Times crossword!
 Originally designed for the "stackathon" event at Grace Hopper Academy.

-Broadly, this is a Chrome extension that connects to a Node server.
+At a basic level, this is a Chrome extension that connects to a Node server.
-It uses Express and socket.io, and on the front end, a ton of jQuery.
+It uses Express and socket.io, with a healthy dose of jQuery on the front end.

 ## notes on Chrome extensions